interlock-network/interlock-docs/faq.md

 <details>
   <summary><h4>This sounds cool. <p>I would like to be involved &mdash; are you accepting any kind of coding contributions?</h4></summary>
 We are fully open source and will happily accept coding contributions.
-Also, keep an eye out for updates because we are planning on financing bug bounty programs using our $INTR Token in the future. </details>
+Also, keep an eye out for updates because we are planning on financing bug bounty programs using our $ILOCK Token in the future. </details>

 <details>
   <summary><h4>This sounds cool. <p>I would like to be involved &mdash; are you accepting any kind of writing contributions?</h4></summary>
 We would appreciate any kind of documentation or evangelism in the form of writing.
-We would happily compensate you using the $INTR Token.</details>
+We would happily compensate you using the $ILOCK Token.</details>

 <h4>Is there an Interlock Community?</h4>